-Way back in 1982, Bill Murray was the first guest on Late Night with David Letterman— beginning a tradition of absurdly hilarious appearances from Murray that continues to this day.
-Here are some of the best.
+Way back in 1982, Bill Murray was the first guest on Late Night with David Letterman—beginning a tradition of absurdly hilarious appearances that culminated last night, on Letterman's penultimate episode, when Murray popped out of a cake as a sendoff for the host.
+Here are some of Murray's best Letterman moments.

 1. An Appearance to Remember

 Here’s where it all began: Murray’s interview as the first guest ever on NBC's Late Night with David Letterman.
 In his typical sardonic fashion, he makes fun of Dave, explains that he regrets not strangling Richard Nixon when he had the opportunity, has a humorous mental breakdown, shows off a short film he made in his backyard about a panda bear named “Cancun” that was forced to work in a Chinese restaurant, and ends the whole thing by doing aerobics while singing Olivia Newton John’s “Physical.”

 In this somewhat tame appearance from 1993, while promoting Groundhog Day, Murray shows off his pipes again and channels his old SNL lounge singer character—Nick Winters—to croon a proposed theme song for Late Night.